MAGICS-LAB/SparseModernHopfield/README.md

 # On Sparse Modern Hopfield Model
 This is the code of the paper [On Sparse Modern Hopfield Model](https://arxiv.org/pdf/2309.12673.pdf).
-You can use this repo to reproduce the results of our method.
+You can use this repo to reproduce the results.

 ## Environmental Setup